Budgeting and Expense Management: Key Strategies for Financial Control

 A. Set Realistic Financial Goals

-• Ensure budgets reflect achievable targets.
+• Ensure that budgets reflect achievable and measurable targets based on income and priorities.

 B. Leverage Technology